Cookbook

 I usually make it as a loaf but it works well as individual muffins too, especially the bite size ones that look great on grazing platters.

 First, I melt 75g of butter and leave that to cool a little whilst I grate 250g of courgettes.
-Then, I sift 225g of self-raising flour into a bowl with a little less than 1/4 tsp of salt (we are watching our salt intake!), …
+Then, I sift 225g of self-raising flour into a bowl with a little less than 1/4 tsp of salt (we are watching our …

 Read more…